maptv/decalendar/observable/dash.md

 Each component has a starting point that is equal to 0 turns.
-For example, years start at Year 0 (1 BC), days start at Day 0 (March 1), times start at midnight, moon phases start with a new moon, seasons start with Spring in the Northern Hemisphere and Fall in the Southern Hemisphere, and orientations and azimuths move clockwise from North.
+For example, years start at Year 0 (1 BC), days start at Day 0 (March 1), times start at midnight, moon phases start with a new moon, longitude starts at the 144th west meridian, latitude starts at the Equator, seasons start with Spring in the Northern Hemisphere and Fall in the Southern Hemisphere, altitudes start at the horizon, and orientations and azimuths move clockwise from North.

 [](https://en.m.wikipedia.org/wiki/Season#Meteorological)